acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 You've probably heard or seen on the internet that Swagger (a.k.a Swachbuckle) will be deprecated with the release of .NET 9.
 So I'll try to go into more details about that and discuss the options to providing OpenAPI support for ASP.NET Core Web APIs starting from .NET 9.

-## It's official
+## Is it official ?
 Yes it's an official announcement made through a [Github issue](https://github.com/dotnet/aspnetcore/issues/54599) on the ASP.NET Core repository, which spread some concern amongst the .NET community.

+The inclusion of the `Swachbuckle` package as a dependency dates back to .NET 5, which provided built-in support for OpenAPI along with a web-based UI to interact with and test an API.

 As described by the author of the announcement, the shipping of the Swachbuckle nuget package as a dependency of ASP.NET Core web API templates will be suspended beginning with .NET 9.

-The inclusion of the `Swachbuckle` package as a dependency dates back to .NET 5, which provided built-in support for OpenAPI along with a web-based UI to interact with and test an API.

 ## Why ?
 The reason why Microsoft decided to ditch the package is the lack of interactivity from the maintainer, although the package repo showed some activity recently :no_mouth:, but there still numerous issues that need to be addressed and resolved, besides there was no official release for .NET 8.

 The ASP.NET Core team's plan is to get rid of the dependency on `Swachbuckle.AspNetCore` from the web API templates and extend the in-house library `Microsoft.AspNetCore.OpenApi` to provide OpenAPI support.

-That does not mean the `Swachbuckle` package is going anywhere, it can still be used along with other packages such as [NSwag](https://github.com/RicoSuter/NSwag) which allows —in addition to OpenAPI support— client and server generation from an OpenAPI document.
+That does not mean the `Swachbuckle` package is going anywhere, it can still be used like other packages such as [NSwag](https://github.com/RicoSuter/NSwag) which allows —in addition to OpenAPI support— client and server generation from an OpenAPI document.

 ## Goodbye Swagger UI

-The fact that OpenAPI support becomes a first-class citizen in ASP.NET Core, doesn't mean we will be having all the Swagger goodies and tools that were provided by 3<sup>rd</sup> party libraries and allowed interacting with Open API documents like the Swagger UI.
+The fact that OpenAPI support becomes a first-class citizen in ASP.NET Core, doesn't mean we'll be having all the Swagger tools that were provided by 3<sup>rd</sup> party libraries and allowed interacting with Open API documents like the Swagger UI, client and server generation tools, etc...

 Unfortunately the Swagger aspect is being removed with the release of .NET 9, and developers will have to rely on other libraries or custom development to bring back a UI to test and interact with an ASP.NET Core web API.

 ## Current state of the art